esbmc/esbmc/BUILDING.md

 Since this guide focuses primarily on ESBMC build, we will only cover the steps needed by it.

-Note all solvers are optional and you don't need to enable them.
-However, without any solver ESBMC will not be able to verify many programs.
-It is recommended to include at least Boolector.
+Note that all solvers are optional, and you don't need to enable them.
+However, without any solver, ESBMC will not be able to verify many programs.
+It is recommended to include at least the SMT solver Boolector.

 ### Setting Up Boolector